jakelashbrook/discover-penwith/README.md

 most enjoyable project creation yet.

-Due to my history working within the Hospitality sector, I naturally gravitate towards creating websites within that sector because i guess it's become a comfort zone area for me.
-At first I had decided to create a restaurant/cafe website for my employers- and i did!
-Got to a point of completion- and decided it wasn't enough, it didn't fit with what I wanted to create for my assessment crriteria.
+Due to my history working within the Hospitality sector, I naturally gravitate towards creating websites within that sector because I guess it's become a comfort zone area for me.
+At first I had decided to create a restaurant/cafe website for my employers- and I did!
+Got to a point of completion- and decided it wasn't enough, it didn't fit with what I wanted to create for my assessment criteria.
 So I went back to the drawing board and debated what was pheasable and what kind of API's I wanted to use.
-I was actually surfing a facebook group i'm apart of when the idea for 'Discover Penwith' dawned on me.
+I was actually surfing a facebook group I'm apart of when the idea for 'Discover Penwith' dawned on me.

 Cornwall has become one of the most popular tourist destinations in the UK, even more so since Staycationing became the new trend after the Pandemic crisis.
-Pondering this i decided there wasn't a specific enough guide on Penwith, my area of Cornwall.
+Pondering this I decided there wasn't a specific enough guide on Penwith, my area of Cornwall.
 For those that don't know what Penwith is- there's two answers!
 To the English, it's a district of the county of Cornwall.
 To the Cornish, it's a county of the forgotten nation of Cornwall.
 There is simply so much to see and do here, I decided to make a guide to give people ideas of places to visit, things to do and awesome places to eat.
 And so, the Discover Penwith site is born.